 They would need to get to the bottom of this story, see who did what, but from what little information Marsha already had, it was obvious there was no possible way Mick’s services could be retained.

-Mick was summarily dismissed.
+He was summarily dismissed.
 Unfortunately, he didn’t go quietly.
-Screaming and shouting wild threats - warning anyone prepared to listen they should watch their backs – that he would get his own back.
-He refused to leave and he was still making the same threats when the police arrived.
-They took him to the police station, where he was arrested for threatening behaviour.
+Screaming wild threats - warning anyone prepared to listen they should watch their backs as he would get his own back.
+Refusing to leave, he was still making the same wild threats when the police arrived.

 There was very little work completed that afternoon.